 The site is divided up into seven main sections (plus some helpful concepts and resources I recommend.)
 Each page has many articles on related topics.
 Check out the guide to the site if you’d like a roadmap to get you started.

 Beginning covers the very basics – terms, concepts, and what Paganism is and isn’t.
 It links to some additional great introductory resources.
 Check out this section for useful information on terms and core ideas, as well as how I use terms like “Pagan” and “witchcraft”.

-Building a path exists because as Pagans and witches, we often find ourselves needing to build our practices ourselves in various ways.
+Building a path exists because as Pagans and witches, we often have to build our practices ourselves in various ways.
 This section has tips and ideas for how to do that without being completely overwhelmed.

-The heart of the site is Doing.
 Doing magic, doing ritual, doing things that make us more self-aware people with more choices in our lives.
 The heart of the site, this section covers everything from basic energy work (centering and grounding) to ritual and building a relationship with the gods.

 Learning shares articles on how to find and evaluate information resources (books, websites, people…) for religious use, especially when dealing with common Pagan or witchy questions.